coursera/courier/swift/README.md

 Custom Types and Coercers
 -------------------------

-Custom Types allow any Scala type to be bound to any pegasus primitive type.
+Custom Types allow any Swift type to be bound to any pegasus primitive type.

 For example, say a schema has been defined to represent a "date time" as a unix timestamp long: